 Deep Sleep Daily

 The realization didn’t hit me at 3:00 AM while I was staring at the popcorn ceiling in my suburban Atlanta home—though that happened plenty.
-It actually hit me in a sterile exam room while my doctor looked at my bloodwork with the kind of expression you usually reserve for a spreadsheet showing a 40% budget overrun.
+It actually hit me in a sterile exam room back in late 2024 while my doctor looked at my bloodwork with the kind of expression you usually reserve for a spreadsheet showing a 40% budget overrun.
 He told me my cortisol levels looked like I was permanently running from a bear.
 Not a metaphorical bear, either—a real, hungry grizzly that had been chasing me for about a decade.
 For fifteen years, I was the guy in the operations department who wore his four-hour sleep schedule like a badge of honor.
 I thought I was being efficient.
 I thought I was 'sprinting' through life.
 In reality, I was just building up a mountain of technical debt in my own body that was finally coming due.

-The 'Technical Debt' of the Human Body
+The Technical Debt of the Human Body

 The Physical Toll: When the Hardware Starts to Fail

-The Morning 'Assault'
+The Morning Assault

 For a long time, my alarm clock felt like a personal assault.
 I’d wake up feeling like I’d been hit by a truck, even if I hadn't moved an inch.
 My notebook shows that during my worst months, I was waking up an average of 4.5 times per night.
 These weren't 'get up and go to the bathroom' wake-ups; they were 'eyes wide open, brain immediately starts listing everything I didn't finish yesterday' wake-ups.
 The physical sensation was a tightness in my chest and a weird, metallic taste in my mouth.
 Some people find that their appetite goes haywire, too.
 I found myself craving nothing but simple carbs and sugar at 3 PM just to keep my eyes open, which of course led to a sugar crash that made the 3 AM wake-up even more likely.
 It’s a closed-loop system of failure.